Skip to content

 Answer: Tennessee and North Carolina.

-Why it works in the car: Two-state answers are sticky.
-They also start a good “which entrance would you use?” conversation.
+Why passengers like it: Two-state answers stick.
+And they spark a good “which entrance would you use?” side conversation.

 42. Which river forms much of the border between Texas and Mexico?
 (Medium)